National Electricity Market: Future connectivity and reliability

 The National Electricity Market (NEM) is undergoing a once-in-a-lifetime transition from thermal generation to intermittent renewables (such as wind and solar), complemented by ﬁrming generation (such as pumped hydro).
 By 2035, signiﬁcant investment will be needed in renewable and ﬁrming generation and associated transmission to continue providing affordable, reliable and secure energy for users.

 By 2040, over 26 gigawatts (GW) of large-scale renewable energy, backed up with up to 19 GW of new dispatchable resources, will be required to replace retiring coal-ﬁred generation.

 To ensure an orderly and cost-efficient transition, the transmission grid will need augmentation to balance generation resources and connect Renewable Energy Zones.
 Approximately 22 GW of new connection capacity is required in Renewable Energy Zones by 2040 to meet this growing need.

 During this transition, the NEM will need to deliver greater volumes of generated and stored energy to meet changing patterns of consumer demand, balance intermittency, and increase system reliability and resilience by transmitting energy across and within regions.

 The Australian Energy Market Operator, which operates the NEM, released an update to its Integrated System Plan (ISP) in 2020.
 The ISP was ﬁrst released in 2018 and formed part of the evidence base for

-this initiative.
-Short-term optimisation of the NEM is also identiﬁed as a Priority Initiative on the Infrastructure Priority List.
+this proposal.
+Short-term optimisation of the NEM is also identiﬁed as a Early-Stage Proposal on the Infrastructure Priority List.

 • new and increased transfer capacity between regions, such as between Queensland and New South Wales, New South Wales and South Australia, and Tasmania and Victoria